instinctive/edu-advent-2024/day06.md

             | otherwise = terrain pos
 ```

-The candidate *paths* are calculated with respect to a candidate obstacle.
+The candidate paths are calculated with respect to a candidate obstacle.

 ```haskell top:3
     let candPaths = flip guardPath (start,North) . mkTerrain <$> S.toList cands
 ```

-Finally, the answer is the number of those paths that have a loop:
+Finally, the answer is the number of those paths that have a loop.

 ```haskell top:3
     print $ length $ filter hasLoop candPaths